Moonlight (2016 film): Accolades

 At the 74th Golden Globe Awards, Moonlight received six nominations, the second highest of all film nominees.
-The film won the Golden Globe Award for Best Motion Picture – Drama, with additional nominations for five more: Best Director, Best Supporting Actor (for Ali), Best Supporting Actress (for Harris), Best Screenplay (for Jenkins) and Best Original Score (for Britell).

-Moonlight received four nominations at the 70th British Academy Film Awards: Best Film, Best Actor in a Supporting Role, Best Actress in a Supporting Role and Best Original Screenplay.
+The film won the Golden Globe Award for Best Motion Picture – Drama, with additional nominations for five more: Best Director, Best Supporting Actor (for Ali), Best Supporting Actress (for Harris), Best Screenplay (for Jenkins) and Best Original Score (for Britell).Moonlight received four nominations at the 70th British Academy Film Awards: Best Film, Best Actor in a Supporting Role, Best Actress in a Supporting Role and Best Original Screenplay.

 Moonlight received eight nominations at the 89th Academy Awards, the second highest of all nominees, including Best Picture, Best Director, Best Supporting Actor (for Ali), Best Supporting Actress (for Harris) and Best Adapted Screenplay.
 The film won three awards: for Best Picture, Best Supporting Actor and Best Adapted Screenplay.
 At the ceremony, presenter Faye Dunaway read La La Land as the winner of Best Picture.
 Co-presenter Warren Beatty subsequently stated that he had been mistakenly given the duplicate envelope for the Best Actress award, which Emma Stone had won for her role in La La Land several minutes earlier.
 When the mistake was realized, La La Land producer Jordan Horowitz came forward to announce Moonlight as the actual winner.
 The Best Picture envelope is on display at the Academy Museum of Motion Pictures in Los Angeles.
 Beatty wrote a congratulatory note to Jenkins, which is also on display at the Academy Museum.

 During his keynote presentation at the 2018 SXSW Festival, Jenkins read the acceptance speech he had prepared in the event of Moonlight winning Best Picture at the Academy Awards.
 He had been unable to deliver the intended speech at the ceremony due to the confusion over La La Land being mistakenly announced as the winner.

 Because the film's screenplay was based on a play that had not been previously produced or published, different awards had different rules as to whether Moonlight qualified in the original or adapted screenplay categories.
 It was classified as an original screenplay by both the Writers Guild of America Awards and the BAFTAs, but was ruled an adapted screenplay according to Academy Award rules.

 Nat Sanders and Joi McMillon were nominated for Best Film Editing, making McMillon the first black woman to earn an Academy Award nomination in film editing.
 It is also the first LGBTQ film to win Best Picture at the Academy Awards.

 Cultural impact

 The film is referenced in "Moonlight", a song from Jay-Z's 2017 studio album 4:44.
-In the closing of The Simpsons episode "Haw-Haw Land" it is stated that the episode was supposed to be a parody of the film rather than La La Land (itself parodying the mistake at the 89th acadamy awards).
+In the closing of The Simpsons episode "Haw-Haw Land" it is stated that the episode was supposed to be a parody of the film rather than La La Land (itself parodying the mistake at the 89th Academy Awards.)